Our collaborators

 Fate, Emissions, and Transport of CH₄ (FETCH₄)

 Led by the University of Washington and the University of Rochester, FETCH₄ aims to improve understanding of the historic and modern methane cycle.
-The consortium utilizes unique chemical fingerprints, satellite observations, and machine learning models to enhance data representation of methane in global climate models.
+The consortium utilises unique chemical fingerprints, satellite observations, and machine learning models to enhance data representation of methane in global climate models.
 Measuring methane is important to mitigating and understanding climate change, as it traps heat in the atmosphere, exacerbating warming and contributing to air pollution.